Introduction to ACME

 The recommended signal generator settings for a noise signal are shown below.

-. - Color 0-dB point: Set to a value in the range of 20 - 200 Hz.
-A lower value will improve the signal to noise ratio at the lower end of the measurement range, while a higher value results in a stronger and cleaner signal above the
+- Color 0-dB point: This changes the signal level balance between high and low frequencies.
+A lower value will improve the signal-to-noise ratio at the lower end of the measurement range, while a higher value results in a stronger and cleaner signal above the

 Color 0-dB point

-When outputting a raw noise signal, it will be broadband, containing all frequencies from 0 Hz to the Nyquist frequency.
-The specified measurement range for µZ systems is much narrower.
-Additionally, some samples may exhibit non-linear behavior in certain frequency ranges and should ideally only be excited in a narrow frequency band.
+A noise generator generates a broadband signal, containing all frequencies up to the Nyquist frequency.
+This excites the system at frequencies which are not of interest, as the measurement range of a µZ systems is narrower.
+Additionally, some samples may exhibit non-linear behavior or be sensitive to overload in certain frequency ranges and should not be excited at those frequencies.

 For this reason it is recommended to band-pass the speaker signal to either the measurement range of your µZ system, or the sample under test, whichever is narrower.
+There is no need to expand the frequency range slightly, as is necessary for the sweep signal.
 In ACME, this can be achieved by applying an Equalizer to the output signal.
 To create an equalizer, right-click the drop-down menu labeled Select Preset and click Create new equalizer....
 This will open a dialog.

 In the dialog, drag the sliders corresponding to the third-octave bands that are outside the desired measurement range fully down.
 Leave the other sliders unchanged.
-The EQ shown below is set up to use the entire measurement range of the µZ-20.
+The EQ shown below is set up to use the entire measurement range of the µZ-20 (20 Hz - 8 kHz).

-Save the specified equalizer by clicking OK and enable it by clicking the Enable EQ button.
+Save and close the new equalizer by clicking OK.
+Then enable the equalizer by clicking the Enable EQ button.

 Signal level

-The optimum signal level takes the following factors into account:
+The optimal signal level takes the following factors into account:

 - Avoid overloading the microphones